coder/docs/workspaces/editors.md

 > Your Coder workspace with a JetBrains IDE must be running

-> If you need a valid license to run your IDE locally, you'll also need one to
+> If you use a premium JetBrains IDE (e.g GoLand, IntelliJ IDEA Ultimate), you will still
-> run it in Coder.
+> need a license to use it remotely with Coder.

 1. [Download and install JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/).
 Locate JetBrains Gateway in the Toolbox list and click to install.